mderie/gabuzomeu/README.md

 limit can be used in order to break infinite loop after a given number of instruction
 ````

-literals (numbers only in the language)
+Literals (numbers only in the language)
 ---------------------------------------

 Characters : Enclosed in single quote ==> Finally not supported (voluntary obfuscation :)